Trump lawyer Rudy Giuliani spent $12K on cigars, divorce court hears

 "His actions and his finances and his expenses don't comport with the claim of his income diminishment," Clair added, noting that Giuliani reported making $9.5 million last year.

-Giuliani and his lawyer say he is representing Trump for free, and the court proceeding revealed what he has given up to take on Special Counsel Robert Mueller's investigation: between $4 million to $6 million from his now-former law firm, Greenberg Traurig, which he left in May.
+Giuliani and his lawyer say he is representing Trump for free, and the court proceeding revealed what he has given up to take on special counsel Robert Mueller's investigation: from $4 million to $6 million from his former law firm, Greenberg Traurig, which he left in May.

 Katz asked Giuliani why he would represent Trump for nothing, given that the president's other lawyers in the Russia probe are getting paid.
 Giuliani's lawyer, Faith Miller, said he was doing so because of "a 30-year relationship with Mr. Trump."

-Miller maintained her client has been generous in supporting the former Judith Nathan since their split, paying about $1 million in expenses.
+Miller maintained her client has been generous in supporting his wife, the former Judith Nathan, since their split, paying about $1 million in expenses.
 And, Miller noted, Giuliani has been working three jobs and is still making millions while the "much younger" Judith Giuliani, 63, "chooses not to" work.

 Giuliani had an ugly and very public divorce from his second wife, Donna Hanover, during his second term as mayor.
-The case was settled in 2002, with Giuliani agreeing to pay Hanover over $6.8 million in a settlement.
+The case was settled in 2002, with Giuliani agreeing to pay Hanover over $6.8 million.